GrewsomeC/AnthroZedsExtended/README.md

 AZE does not include any models.
 It only provides the ability for zombies to spawn as species added by other mods, as well as an interface for tweaking said spawns.

 ## Installation
 The by far easiest method is to simply subscribe to the mod on Steam Workshop.
+(Link will be added once uploaded.)
 Steam will download, unpack, and install everything in the proper place for you.
 It will also automatically download and install updates whenever I add them.

 If for some reason you insist on installing it manually, Windows users can download this repo and place it in C:/users/<\username>/Zomboid/mods/AnthroZedsExtended.